TheD2Lab/Tobii-Pro-Data-Analysis-Web-Utility/readme.txt

  * OTHER DEALINGS IN THE SOFTWARE.
  */

-This analysis tool is compatible with Tobii 2150  eye tracker and the ClearView 2.7.1.
+This analysis tool is compatible with Tobii X3-120 eye tracker and Tobii Studio Version 3.4.5

-Inputs: Tobii Recording Data
+Inputs: Tobii Studio Export Data

 Outputs (validated results):